paritytech/polkadot-sdk/src/api/transaction_unstable_submitAndWatch.md

 This transaction might still become invalid in the future, for example because a conflicting transaction is included in the chain in-between.

-Multiple `validated` events can be generated during the lifetime of an transaction.
+Multiple `validated` events can be generated during the lifetime of a transaction.
 If multiple `validated` events happen in a row, the JSON-RPC server is allowed to skip all but the last one.

 **Note**: In theory, this event could include a field indicating the block against which this transaction was validated.
 It has been decided to not include this field for pragmatic reasons: implementing it might be complicated, and it is not very useful for a JSON-RPC client to know this information.